vrmrohit23/School-Management-System/README.md

-# Lama Dev School Management Dashboard
+# School Management Dashboard
+This is the dashboard for the School Management System, this dashboard is aimed at providing the user appropriate data in visual form for better understanding.
 ## Getting Started

 First, run the development server: